master-mwt/JS-memory/README.md

 This is a Javascript implementation of the game 'Memory'.

-This project uses [npm](https://www.npmjs.com/) package manager, [webpack](https://webpack.js.org/) module bundler and the [file-loader](https://www.npmjs.com/package/file-loader) package as an addon to webpack.
+This project uses [npm](https://www.npmjs.com/) package manager, [webpack](https://webpack.js.org/) module bundler, [file-loader](https://www.npmjs.com/package/file-loader) package as an addon to webpack and [lodash](https://lodash.com/) for a performing array shuffling.

 ## Author
 * **[Riccardo Armando Di Prinzio](mailto:riccardoarmando.diprinzio@student.univaq.it)** [Matr: 268568]